google/zetasql/docs/functions-and-operators.md

     <tr>
       <td><code>[]</code></td>
       <td>
         Subscript operator.
-If the JSON object is an array, you can use brackets to specify the array index.
+If the object is a JSON array, you can use brackets to specify the array index.
       </td>
       <td>